jgaehring/jgaehring.com/src/projects/harvest-calendar/index.md

   .range([0, width]);
 ```

- Personally, I find it more intelligible in the React code, where the meaning isn't obscured by D3's API's.
+Essentially, D3's API is doing a lot of the heavy-lifting of scaling the time ranges to fit the scale of the chart, similar to what `calcBarWidth()` and `calcBarStart()` are doing in the React code.
+While the version I wrote in React may be a little more verbose, I personally find it much more intelligible, since the meaning isn't being obscured by D3's API's.

 I recognize that there are more data utilities in D3 that, with further time and exploration, could have made the D3 implementation a lot less painful.
 But React was equally up to the task, and I'm quite pleased with the result.
 Especially, I like how cleanly React represents what is essentially the same XML/SVG that will be rendered to the page in the end.
 In the future, I'll still consider D3 for handling static datasets.
 I may even use the CSV portion of the D3 library in this project, if I decide to reintroduce that capability.
 It is nice though to know that React can work so smoothly with SVG, while handling more dynamic datasets that would be unwieldy in D3.